fsprojects/ProjectScaffold/docs/content/index.md

 * generates [documentation based on Markdown files](writing-docs.html#Markdown-files)
 * generates and/or pushes [NuGet](http://www.nuget.org) packages

-### Cloning the project
+##Getting Started

-This first thing to do is to clone or copy the ProjectScaffold repository to your own workspace.
+This first thing to do is to [clone](https://github.com/fsprojects/ProjectScaffold.git) or [copy](https://github.com/fsprojects/ProjectScaffold/archive/master.zip) the ProjectScaffold repository to your developer workspace.

 ### Initializing